2025-2026 Priorities

 Download One-Pager

-• Eliminating minimum lot size requirements
+• Legalizes small-lot starter homes by removing minimum lot size requirements

 (H.1482 / S.969) – An Act to Establish an Accessory Dwelling Unit Trust Fund